recurly/starsky/README.md

 [![Build Status](https://travis-ci.org/recurly/starsky.svg?branch=master)](https://travis-ci.org/recurly/starsky)

+# DEPRECATED

+This package is no longer actively maintained.

 # Starsky

 Starsky is a high-level, opinionated node module for writing services that consume messages from [RabbitMQ](https://www.rabbitmq.com/).
 It's modeled directly after the elegant approach taken by the Ruby library, [Hutch](https://github.com/gocardless/hutch).
 The opinions baked into the module are the same as Hutch's: